Snowdrop is one of the first to bloom at the end of winter.

 Planting is in fall and caring for it is truly very easy for your garden to sprout these cute little flowers.

-Snowdrop and spring snowflakes look almost exactly the same, and both have exactly the same needs when it comes to growing them.
-Each is often mistaken to be the other.
+Snowdrop and “spring snowflake” look almost exactly the same, and both have exactly the same needs when it comes to growing conditions.
+Each is often mistaken for the other.

 - Fall is when to plant snowdrop bulbs, about 2 to 2½ inches (5 to 6 cm) deep.

 - Snowdrop likes rather humus-rich soils that stay cool in summer.
 Therefore, forest underbrush or the shade of a hedge are the best possible spots.